Bahler-Lab/plate-scanner/README.md

 - The folder raw_scans will contain the original scans, please check these if you suspect that the automatic numbering is wrong.
 - Press Ctr+C at any time to terminate the program
 - The program will terminate and you have to start from the beginning if you try to create a folder with the same postfix on the same day.
+- Currently available fixtures: pp1 -> For Singer PlusPlates, bottom down, lids off more to follow soon...